Update: this eagerly-awaited Queen Elizabeth cruise has now been confirmed for a February 4, 2023 departure from Melbourne.

-Love cruising, great deals, gorgeous gardens and Australia’s foodie capitals?
+Love cruising, great deals and gorgeous gardens?
 If that’s you, Travel at 60 has an incredible deal you won’t want to miss!

-We’re delighted to offer you exclusive early access to Australia’s Gardening Journey, a special themed voyage aboard Cunard’s much-loved Queen Elizabeth.
+Australia’s Gardening Journey is a special themed voyage aboard Cunard’s much-loved Queen Elizabeth.

-For its first-ever Australia’s Gardening Journey sailing, Cunard has brought together the country’s top gardening experts, led by veteran broadcaster, presenter and horticulturalist Graham Ross, for a trip through Australia’s southern waters that begins and ends in Sydney, taking in Hobart and Melbourne along the way.
+For this unique sailing, Cunard has brought together the country’s top gardening experts (led by veteran broadcaster, presenter and horticulturalist Graham Ross) for a trip through Australia’s southern waters that begins and ends in Melbourne, taking in Hobart, Port Arthur and Adelaide along the way.